Robotic process automation and risk mitigation: the definitive guide

 (Click '+' to read author's biography)

-Dr Mary C. Lacity is Curators’ Professor of Information Systems at the University of Missouri, St Louis.
+Dr. Mary C. Lacity is Curators’ Distinguished Professor at the University of Missouri-St. Louis and a Visiting Scholar at MIT CISR.

-Dr Lacity was inducted into the IAOP’s Outsourcing Hall of Fame in 2014, and received the 2000 World Outsourcing Achievement Award sponsored by PricewaterhouseCoopers and Michael Corbett and Associates.
+Dr Lacity was inducted into the IAOP’s Outsourcing Hall of Fame in 2014, one of only three academics to ever be inducted.

-She has co-authored 22 books, most recently Nine Keys to World-Class Business Process Outsourcing (Bloomsbury, 2015) and The Rise of Legal Services Outsourcing (Bloomsbury, 2014).
-Dr Lacity’s publications have appeared in the Harvard Business Review, Sloan Management Review, MIS Quarterly, IEEE Computer, Communications of the ACM, and many other academic and practitioner outlets.Email: firstname.lastname@example.org
+She has published 26 books, most recently Robotic Process Automation and Risk Mitigation: The Definitive Guide (2017) and Service Automation: Robots and the Future of Work (2016) - both SB Publishing, UK, co-author Leslie Willcocks.
+Her publications have appeared in the Harvard Business Review, Sloan Management Review, MIS Quarterly, IEEE Computer, Communications of the ACM, and many other academic and practitioner outlets.Email: firstname.lastname@example.org